vedcj/suitcasetcg/README.md

   - Add option on Search result items to add to folder.
     - Add button on Search result item.
     - Display all existing folder on selection.
-- Small World resolver.
-- Rulings and FAQs from ``db.ygorganization.com``.
+- Option to delete entry on Search result / Inventory.
+- Search history cache and load into input box.

+# Known Bugs
+- TCG Corner does not display search results for products with no stock.
+- UI on Search freezes sometimes when using batch search.

+# Needs server
 - User login.
 - Display inventory cards to others for selling/trading.
 - Trade calculator.

+# Low Prio
+- Rulings and FAQs from ``db.ygorganization.com``.
 - Price recommendation from Default market.
+- Small World resolver.
 - Duel companion app (Check LP, Roll dice, Timer, Counters).